gansm/finalcut/README.md

 ## Benchmark

-Measure the [terminal character output speed](doc/benchmark.md#benchmark) with the Rotozoomer example.
+Use the Rotozoomer example to check the [terminal's output speed](doc/benchmark.md#benchmark).

 ## Virtual Terminal

-FINAL CUT uses a virtual terminal to print character via an update method on the screen.
-It provides (as an overlying layer) virtual windows for the realization of window movements.
-The update methods only transfer differences to the virtual terminal or physical screen.
+FINAL CUT uses a virtual terminal to draw characters via an update method to the screen.
+It features an overlay of virtual windows to handle movement, while the update methods only transfer changes to the virtual terminal or physical screen.

 <pre style="line-height: 1 !important;">
  print(...)